David Akintola: Adana Demirspor

 On 27 July 2021, Akintola transferred to Adana Demirspor on an undisclosed fee.

 Hull City

 On 15 August 2025, Akintola joined Hull City on a two-year deal.
 He made his debut on 17 August, when he came on as a 67th-minute substitute for Joel Ndala in the 3–2 home win against Oxford United.
 He scored his first goal for the club on 4 October, in the 1–0 home win against Sheffield United.

+Omonia Nicosia

+On 9 September 2026, Akintola joined Omonia on a permanent deal.